Data Privacy Notice

 Where your plan has been set up through your employer, we will share information with them to the extent that is required in order to administer the group scheme.

-Do we transfer it outside of the EU?
+Do we transfer your personal information outside of the EU?

 Your personal information is mainly processed and stored within the EU.
 However we do pass personal information securely to our parent company Great West LifeCo in Canada.